ddlatice/CWD/content/blog/my-third-entry/index.md

 Keywords *let* and *const* can be used in Block Scope.
 Keyword *var* can be used in Function Scope.

-Here is the difference between the two types of Scope:
+Some clarity on Function and Block Scope:

-* Variables declared in function scope are defined inside a FUNCTION BLOCK. a function block is a block of code within a function.
+* Variables declared in function scope are defined inside a FUNCTION BLOCK.
+A function block is a block of code within a function.
 These variables are NOT accessible outside of that function scope.

 * Variables declared in block scope are defined inside of a block of code. these variables only exist within that block of code.